sonic-net/sonic-mgmt/docs/testplan/DHCP-relay-stress-test.md

 1) def setup_copp_policy(): define a CoPP policy on the test device, and limit DHCP traffic to a maximum rate 600.
 2) def client_send_discover(): simulate client sending DHCPDISCOVER message from different source MAC by broadcast.
 Duration: 120s. e.g. PTF will send 10,000 packets per second.
+3) def server_send_offer(): simulate the server sending DHCPOFFER message to the client.
+At a rate up to 600 packets per second with a tolerance of 10%.
-3) def client_send_request(): simulate client sending DHCPREQUEST message from different source MAC or through different interface.
+4) def client_send_request(): simulate client sending DHCPREQUEST message from different source MAC or through different interface.
+5) def server_send_ack(): simulate the server sending DHCPACK message to the client under the same conditions (up tp 600 packets per second with a tolerance of 10%).
-4) def verify_dhcp_container_alive(): verify the DHCP container is still alive.
+6) def verify_dhcp_container_alive(): verify the DHCP container is still alive.
-5) def verify_cpu_utilisation(): verify the %cpu is within an acceptable range, the acceptable range will be adjusted after checking the device.
+7) def verify_cpu_utilisation(): verify the %cpu is within an acceptable range, the acceptable range will be adjusted after checking the device.
-6) def verify_supervisor_process_running(): verify the status of processes managed by Supervisor is normal.
+8) def verify_supervisor_process_running(): verify the status of processes managed by Supervisor is normal.
+9) def verify_relay_packet_count_with_delay(): check DHCP relay packet count within a reasonable delay time range.
+Note that the packet count for DHCP offer and ack messages is around 72,000 packets (600 packets per second with 2 minutes) with a tolerance of 10%, and the packet count for DHCP discover and request messages should be 1,200,000 packets (10,000 packets per second for 120 seconds).
-7) No errors in the logs related to DHCP or CoPP, just using loganalyzer.
+10) No errors in the logs related to DHCP or CoPP, just using loganalyzer.

 Test cases
 ----------